Second Epistle of John: Interpretation of "The Lady"

 The lady has often been seen as a metaphor for the church, the church being the body of believers as a whole and as local congregations.
 The children would be members of that local congregation.
 The writer also includes a greeting from another church in the final verse, "The children of thy elect sister greet thee."
-The term the elect was a fairly common term for those who believe in the gospel and follow Christ.
+The term the elect (ἐκλεκτοί, eklektoi) was a fairly common term for those who believe in the gospel and follow Christ.
 Scholar Amos Wilder supports this view, saying the content of the epistle itself shows it was addressed to the church as a whole rather than a single person.